Choosing the right types of contracts for your project.

-Selecting the right approach and negotiating appropriate contracts with vendors are important to the success of renovations or new construction projects.
-Because there are so many related factors that need addressing, including scope, schedule, price, and payment terms, real estate owners, investors and users turn to expert consultants like Real Projectives® to help them and their attorneys prepare and administer contracts for each project.
+Selecting the right approach and negotiating appropriate project contracts with vendors are important to the success of renovations or new construction projects.
+Because there are so many related factors that need addressing, including scope, schedule, price, and payment terms, real estate owners, investors and users turn to expert consultants like Real Projectives® to help them and their attorneys prepare and administer each types of contracts for each project.

 Based on years of experience, we believe that agreements should live up to their name whereby all parties have discussed their expectations and determined how responsibilities and risks will be allocated between them.
 Risks should be assigned to who can best control, manage and bear what is acceptable.
 While there are many ways to structure an agreement (sometimes referred to as delivery methods) this article focuses on the two most common arrangements: fixed price and cost plus.
 As you might expect each offers advantages and disadvantages.